zrgalois/clojure-euler/README.md

 # euler-problems

-Z's solutions to Project Euler problems
+Z's solutions to the Project Euler problems, stopping when 100 is reached.

-Mainly just for fun.
-Not getting too fancy to start.
+(Since projecteuler.net asks that solutions beyond 100 not be shared, I plan to respect that.)

+Going through these problems for fun.
+Sharing them for the opportunity to show off the beauty of Clojure, and to help with training.

 (Will probably go for the straightforward CS solutions before breaking out the maths.)

 ## License